 After a couple of passes through the rolling mill rollers, the Sterling ingot or plate, becomes to hard to go any thinner, and it must be annealed to make it softer in order to work with it again.
 Sterling silver anneals between 750°C to 760°C.

-These ingots were passed through my roller dozens of times, and and were annealed half a dozen more.
+These ingots were passed through my roller dozens of times, and were annealed half a dozen more.

-Now we can start building some rings!
+Finally we can start building some rings!

 After hammering a small piece of the Sterling Silver plate, the plate is then hand sawn into strips to create the ring templates.
 Each strip is the flat length of 1 ring.

 Filing and sanding, and hammering on a ring mandrel gets the ring blanks into rudimentary ring shapes.
 These rings had an extra Copper heart soldered onto them.
-I also added a patina (oxidized) to the rings in order to give them a rustic feel.
+I also added a patina (oxidized) to the rings in order to give them a rustic feels.

 Patina is a chemical process where a film is added onto the metal to speed up the natural oxidation process.